 3. How can you optimize Paid Media performance?

-- Creative Rotation is the key – Launch at least 3 creative variations at a time and optimize to the best performing
+• Creative rotation is the key – Launch at least 3 creative variations at a time and optimize based on the best performing

-- Promote a mix of Content to build awareness and drive demand.
+• Promote a mix of content to build awareness and drive demand generation.

 Jasdeep Laly, RTB Media Manager

-With 12 years’ experience in digital marketing and over 8 years in programmatic, Jasdeep has worked on both the buy & sell side at network agencies and ad tech starts-up across multi-faceted clients spanning B2B, FMCG, consumer technology, retail, eCommerce and more.
+With 12 years of experience in digital marketing and over 8 years in programmatic, Jasdeep has worked on both the buy & sell side at network agencies and ad tech starts-up across multi-faceted clients spanning B2B, FMCG, consumer technology, retail, eCommerce and more.

 In a mobile-first, always-on media landscape, the lines between brand awareness and direct response are continuing to blur.
 What were once considered very distinct and separate endeavors, are now complementary elements of the same equation.

-As a result, a joined-up approach spanning the entire customer journey is needed, which ensures that an advertisers’ proposition/offering is in the correct ‘consideration set’ of the correct decision makers.
+As a result, a joined-up approach spanning the entire customer journey is needed, which ensures that an advertiser’s proposition/offering is in the correct ‘consideration set’ of the correct decision makers.
 All well and good in theory, but often easier said than done in execution.
-It is for this reason that all elements of engaging the right decision makers at the right time are critical for digital media success.
+It’s for this reason that all elements of engaging the right decision makers at the right time are critical for digital media success.

 Positioning your brand in the right way, reflecting the right proposition based on complex market and technological needs is the first step towards ensuring you are in that critical decision maker consideration.
-The next step is to develop and maintain an ongoing dialogue with those audiences, re-enforcing their perception of your brand, whilst adding value to their experience.
-It is only then that you will have necessary awareness and scale needed amongst your target audiences to execute effective remarketing strategies that continue to guide your audiences further along their customer journey with you.
+The next step is to develop and maintain an ongoing dialogue with those audiences, re-enforcing their perception of your brand, while adding value to the customer experience.
+It’s only then that you will have necessary awareness and scale needed amongst your target audiences to execute effective remarketing strategies that continue to guide your audiences further along their customer journey with you.

 In our case, key consideration factors include job function, professional group, seniority, authority, company size, turnover and account (domain/company name) to reference but a few.
-It is these subtle and nuanced elements that B2B marketers use to develop their Ideal Customer Profile (ICP).
+It’s these subtle and nuanced elements that B2B marketers use to develop their Ideal Customer Profile (ICP).

 Programmatic buying is just one of the new breed of real-time data driven mechanisms that ultimately allow marketers to deliver against that goal, all within the context of developing and maintaining that meaningful dialogue with that Ideal Customer Profile (ICP).